redhat-gpte-labs/practical-intro-to-container-security/lab2.md

 * {{SERVER_1}} (Container Registry)
 * {{SERVER_2}} (Container Registry)
 * {{SERVER_DIST}} (Bastion host and content server)
+  * Repos
     * rhel-7-server-rpms
     * rhel-7-server-optional-rpms
     * rhel-7-server-extras-rpms
     * rhel-7-server-supplementary-rpms
+  * Content (container images, scanner example code)

-These servers can only be accessed from a bastion host which is publicly accessible via ssh.
+{{SERVER_0}}, {{SERVER_1}} and {{SERVER_2}} can only be accessed from a bastion host which is publicly accessible via ssh.

+##### DIY Lab Environment

+You can easily build out this lab yourself.
+Just get a hold of (3) RHEL7.5 servers that are subscribed to the repos listed above.
+Contact bkozdemb@redhat.com for the image content (I can't host it to the general public ).
+The bastion host is optional.

+If you are internal to Red Hat, this lab is available as a [Ravello](https://cloud.ravellosystems.com/) blueprint (SUMMIT-L1007-bp).

 #### Exercise